Discovering your Mission – a powerful and inspiring use of MindSonar

 Most of the time, the blame for the miscommunication is placed on the ithe listener (or reader) and so little thought is given to the original communication itself.
 However, very often the problem would be resolved if the wording of that communication were changed.
 If the focus moved from wishful thinking about the audience suddenly changing their response, to ways in which the communicator could change their messaging so that it would be heard by more people, then perhaps success would be more likely.
 It is also an important thing to consider when producing marketing materials for anything from business services to health advice.

-One way to do this is to review the communication for the Meta Programmes that are behind it and then consider versions which come from other Meta Programmes.
+One way to do this is to review the communication for the Thinking Styles that are behind it and then consider versions which come from other Thinking Styles.
 Here are some examples that come to mind:

 • Please put your refuse in the correct recycling bins”.
-This comes from a Matching Meta Programme, so risks not being acknowledged by those with a strong Mis-matching thinking pattern.
+This comes from a Matching Thinking Style, so risks not being acknowledged by those with a strong Mis-matching thinking pattern.
 Simply adding something like : “Putting materials in the wrong bin prevents proper recycling” might address this.

 • If possible, avoid calling between 1 and 2 pm as this is our busiest time”.
 This will be heard more by those with an Away From thinking pattern than a Towards.
 Therefore adding “To receive a faster response, please call before 1pm or after 2pm” might reach more callers.